togden/CSS-Accordions/README.md

 * Create accordion elements within bulleted lists using only CSS and HTML.
 This is ideal for situations where JavaScript must be avoided (for example, on the basic hosting plan from Squarespace)
 * Uses a simple text label to open/close the accordion, and updates the label to reflect the current status of the element (open or closed)
 * Allows for identation of nested elements
+* Only requires a minimal number of specialized CSS classes in order to function

 ### How it Works